Information about scholarships

 The scholarship ceiling – maximum sum

 If you receive a larger scholarship than the one that you already have, you have to refrain the scholarship with the smallest sum if the total sum of the scholarships exceeds the scholarship ceiling.
-Should this be the case, the Scholarships Office will contact you – you don’t need to keep track of this yourself.
+Should this be the case, the Scholarships Office will notify you – you don’t need to keep track of this yourself.
 If the total sum of the scholarships is lower than the scholarship ceiling, you can keep both scholarships.

 How is the selection of all applicants made?